By a show of hands, who else had a Myspace account? Why is my hand the only one up? Back then there were no social media alternatives.

 Rumble and Brighteon TV are a few alternatives to the YouTube social media network.

-There is Gettr, One Amend, Hive Onboard, Boxy Social, FreeTalk, Pixelfed, Klero to name a few.
+There is Gettr, One Amend, Hive Onboard, Boxy Social, FreeTalk, Pixelfed, and Klero to name a few.

 - 3 Social Media Alternatives for Your Small Business to Thrive - October 18, 2021